 Applicants do not apply for the various types of awards individually.
-The University will determine the types and amounts of awards from the amount of aid available in the various programs and the family's expected contribution.
+The university determines the types and amounts of awards based on the amount of aid available in the various programs and the family's expected contribution.

 Federal Programs

 Federal Pell Grant and Federal Supplemental Educational Opportunity Grant (SEOG)